MartinDavidWaller/SEMI-AUTOMATIC-BUG-key---From-the-ground-up/README.md

 * M3 Solder Tag * 2
 * M3 Nut * 2
 * M3 Bolt 16mm * 1
-* Short Contact Post * 2
+* Printed Short Contact Post * 2

-Starting at the top put the knurled nut onto the knurled bolt and screw all the way down.
+Starting at the top put the knurled nut onto the knurled bolt and screw it all the way down.
 Pass the bolt thought the 3mm hole in the side of the contact post and put one 3mm solder tag and 3mm nut on the other size and screw home so that the nut is pulled into the contact post.
 At the bottom push the hoop end of a 3mm solder tag into the contact post and above